 Are the advantages of leasing versus owning that great?

-If you own a food processing and packaging plant, you are probably interested to know the answer to those two questions.
-We are going to give you the low down on leasing versus buying that equipment.
+If you own a food processing and packaging plant, you are probably interested in the answers to those two questions.
+We are going to give you the lowdown on leasing versus buying that equipment.

 Advantages of leasing

-There are several advantages to leasing equipment that you do not have with purchased equipment, check out some of the tips for small business owners.
+Leasing equipment has several advantages over purchasing equipment; check out some of the tips for every small business owner.

 Some of those advantages include:

-• You have more flexibility with your capital cash to do other things that the company needs.
+• You have more flexibility with your capital cash to do other things the company needs.

 • Tax advantages for leasing that owning does not receive.